ChristianEgson/Operating-Systems-for-Embedded-Applications/Linux Shell/README.md

 * This shell does **not** support piping, argument parsing, or background execution.
 * Fun and creative commands like `oops` and `quote` add personality to the shell.

----

-Let me know if you'd like a version of this README exported as a `.md` file, or assistance adding new commands or features to the shell!